FAQ’s

 7. I hear that the financial aid forms can be complicated.
 Is that true?

-Yes.
+Yes, that is true!
 In fact, a significant number of individuals tend to make errors on these forms.
-These errors can cause delays in getting aid offers processed and/or limit the awards.
+These errors can cause delays in getting aid offers processed and/or limit the awards received.
+Not only are we knowledgeable about the FAFSA, the CSS Profile, and IDOC, we are mindful of financial aid deadlines to ensure the timely submission of documen

 8. I own a home.
 Will that count against me for financial aid?

-In many cases this can be a huge issue.
-The answer is that some schools will look at the equity in a home and some will not.
-We know which schools will include the home as an asset and which will not.
+In many cases, this is a big topic of conversation.
+The answer is that some colleges will look at the equity in your home and others will not.
+We can guide you as to which schools will include the home as an asset.

 The planning process is much more affordable than you may think.
-In most cases the work we do pays for itself many times over.
-Our plans are customized and each case is evaluated on an individual basis.
-The first step is to attend a no cost educational workshop where you can decide if planning with a professional is right for you.
+In most cases, the work we do pays for itself many times over.
+Our plans are customized, and each case is evaluated on an individual basis.
+The first step is to attend a free College Planning presentation/workshop where you can decide if working with a professional is right for you.
+As always, feel free to schedule a no-cost, complimentary consultation, even if you have not attended a workshop.
+We’ll walk you through the timeline and explain the process.
+We’ll conclude by discussing your family’s specific situation, and the cost associated with our services.
+We look forward to meeting you at our New Jersey location or virtually, via zoom!